cedlemo/OCaml-GObject-Introspection/README.md

 ## TODOS :

+  * Update test in TestBuilderEnum of append_flags_list_of_value_fn
+  * handle simple functions for struct, unions.
+  * start supporting Interface.

   * Find the problem with jbuilder and Travis.
 Why can I run the tests under ArchLinux but not on Travis